Ironing: Commercial equipment

 Commercial dry cleaning and full-service laundry providers usually use a large appliance called a steam press to do most of the work of ironing clothes.
 Alternatively, a rotary iron may be used.

 Historically, larger tailors' shops included a tailor's stove, used to quickly and efficiently heat multiple irons.
 In many developing countries a cluster of solid irons, heated alternatively from a single heating source, are used for pressing clothes at small commercial outlets.

-Automation

-Different machines promise to automate ironing, such as Effie and Panasonic Sustainable Maintainer.
-Both machines individually treat clothes and then fold them onto a shelf.